 - Families (multiple family forms, parenting and childhood)

 The project also included the successful and enjoyable ‘Tell Us Your Story’ tour, which visited five locations in Scotland to publicise the project and collect experiences, images and ephemera related to marriage and family from people across Scotland, and beyond, as it turned out.

 Smoking and Health in Germany from Occupation and Re-unification (1945-1995), Wellcome Trust University Award, 2004-10

 This research explores the relatively liberal attitude of both former West German society and West German governments towards smoking, in the face of international research which caused attitudes to harden in other western countries.
 The project also explores, compares and contrasts the situation in former East Germany with the former West Germany, looking particularly at the impact of the occupation years, the attitude of the medical profession, the role of the tobacco industry, foreign and domestic cultural influences, and the relationship between national and local smoking policy during the years of partition and reunification.

-- Topics in the History of Medicine (Student Select Component for 2nd year medical students)
+- Convenor Topics in the History of Medicine (Student Select Component for 2nd year medical students)

 - Health and Society in Germany since c1900

 - MSc in History with an emphasis on the history of medicine; MSc Gender History core course Gender, Power and Politics